Introduction to my 20 Years as a Jeweller

 Bespoke jewellery is where my heart lies

-Creating something personal, together with customers.
+Made-to-order and unique creations together with customers, is a great pleasure.
 Giving their ideas a three-dimensional form, and realising their dream jewellery piece.
-After making an appointment, customer’s visit me in my workshop to discuss ideas and possibilities.
+After making an appointment, customers visit me in my workshop to discuss ideas and possibilities.
 Handmaking jewellery in silver, gold or platinum.
 From recycled precious metals or Fairmined.
 Every detail is discussed, occasionally sketching the jewellery for visualisation, before making it by hand.
-Each piece of jewellery tells its own story.
+All pieces of jewellery tells its own story.
 It is a privilege, that customers, almost always share why they are commissioning me to make a piece of jewellery for them.
-This can be a joyous occasion, like an engagement or wedding.
-It can also be commemorative, recording love and loss; a mourning jewel.
-It is this human element that gives my work both power and beauty.
+Whether it’s a joyous occasion like an engagement or wedding, or a deeply commemorative moment such as honouring love and loss with a mourning jewel, each piece tells a story.
+It’s this profound human connection that imbues my creations with their unique power and beauty.

 Sustainability in jewellery

 Our planet is under threat from man-made activities.
 Overexploitation of natural resources will take generations to resolve.
 I believe it is important that jewellers are aware of the origins of the materials we use to create our jewellery.
-Currently, there is an increasingly vocal demand for ‘green gold’ or ‘ethical gold’ that comes from traceable, recycled precious metals, but there is also from artisanal small scale mining.
-For the latter, there are only two organisations working with ASM gold.
-Fairmined were established in 2005, Fairtrade Gold in 2011.
+Currently, there is an increasingly vocal demand for ‘green gold’ or ‘ethical gold’ that comes from traceable, precious metals.

 Fairmined